pradgad94/ai_meme_generator/README.md

 ## My Contributions

 This project was originally developed as part of the Naukri AI Bootcamp.
-The core application and provided backend formed the starting point.

 I independently extended the project with the following infrastructure and DevOps work:

 - Containerized the frontend and backend using separate Dockerfiles
 - Created a multi-container Docker Compose setup for local development